 1. Remind yourself why you do what you do

-You’re reminded why you don’t feed your three-year-old dessert an hour before bed.
-You’re the one who has to deal with his crankiness the next morning, not them.
-Or why co-sleeping is best for you.
-Or making your own baby food.
+You’re reminded why you don’t feed your 3 year old dessert an hour before bed.
+(You’re the one who has to deal with his crankiness the next morning, not them.)
+You know why co-sleeping is best for your baby, or that making your own baby food is important to you.

 2. Surround yourself with positive people

 Notice I didn’t say “people who agree with you.”
 Positive people are those who can support you and your decisions with warmth and understanding, no matter how different.
 These folks are the ones who know that you’re doing your best.

 They can listen, not judge.
 They might offer their views, but only because it’s what works for them, not because you should follow suit.

 And they won’t make snarky comments or jokes when you breastfeed your 18 month old or rock your baby to sleep once again.
 Instead, they can offer to help whenever you need it.
 As I say in my book, You Are Enough:

 “Here’s what I learned about unhelpful criticism: People’s criticisms say more about them than they do about you.
 In other words, negative criticism has less to do with who you are or how you’re raising your child, and more about the person who said them.”

 Parenting is a learning process, a “learn-on-the-job” role where you’re making up the rules as you go along.
 Trial and error play a huge part in deciding what to do, and each family is different.
 We’ll often change points of view along the way, as if we did a complete switch from our earlier opinions.